 Case studies are an essential part of this course.
-They are used as a form of role play, reflecting a business scenario in which student teams will present recommendations and substantiation to a figurative senior-level executive, executive team, or board of directors.
-This format is designed to organize teams so that they collaborate creatively while illustrating their ability to apply course concepts, create convincing arguments backed by data, all in a concise form, within short timeframes.
+They are used as a form of role-play, reflecting a business scenario in which student teams present recommendations and substantiation to a figurative senior-level executive, executive team, or board of directors.
+This format is designed to organize teams so that they collaborate creatively while illustrating their ability to apply course concepts and create convincing arguments backed by data, all in a concise form and within short timeframes.

-There will be eight case studies, divided into two rounds of four.
+Eight case studies will be divided into two rounds of four.
 Two teams will be assigned to prepare presentations for each case study.
-At times the two teams will be asked to present opposing views.
+At times, the two teams will be asked to present opposing views.
 By the end of the semester, each team will have completed two case studies.